eurostat/RegionSimplify/regionsimplify.md

 * Only [SHP format](https://en.wikipedia.org/wiki/Shapefile) is currently supported.
 For any other format, use a converter such as [GDAL](http://www.gdal.org/) or [QGIS](https://www.qgis.org/).
 * The projection of your input file must be specified.
 Both geographical and cartographic projections are supported.

-### Parameters
+### Input parameters

-The parameters are described in the help: `java -jar RegionSimplify.jar -h` Here they are:
+The help can be displayed with: `java -jar RegionSimplify.jar -h`

 | Parameter | Required | Description | Default value |
 | ------------- | ------------- |-------------| -----:|